Who we are?

 To see NHS Digital’s Privacy Notice and Terms and Conditions, please click here.
 This restriction does not apply to the personal information you provide to us separately.

 We would like to make sure you are fully aware of all of your data protection rights.
 You are entitled, at any time, to:

 - the right to access – you have the right to request copies of your personal data.
-We may charge you a small fee for this service.

 - the right to erasure – you have the right to request that we erase your personal data, under certain conditions.

 - the right to restrict processing – you have the right to request that we restrict the processing of your personal data, under certain conditions.

 - the right to object to processing – you have the right to object to our processing of your personal data, under certain conditions.

 - the right to data portability – you have the right to request that we transfer the data that we have collected to another organization, or directly to you, under certain conditions.